 (Around 30 nautical miles, 3-4 hours sailing)

-After breakfast set sails for the legendary BORA BORA island and the most beautiful lagoon in the world!
+After breakfast set sails for the legendary BORA BORA island in French Polynesia and the most beautiful lagoon in the world!

 The Otemanu summits, at more than 700 meters, soar above the deep blue sees.
 The impressive Pahia mountain will be the next port of call.
 When entering the reef pass, the calm waters become shade of blue that will take your breath away.